 Download NIUBI Partition Editor, you'll see all disk with partition structure and other information on the right.
 Available operations to selected disk or partition are listed on the left and by right clicking.

-How to extend C drive partition in Windows Server 2008 (R2) with NIUBI:
+Steps to extend C drive in Windows Server 2008 R2 with NIUBI Partition Editor:

 - Right click D: drive and select Resize/Move Volume, in the pop-up window, drag left border towards right or enter a value in the box of Unallocated space before.
 Then part of free space will be converted to Unallocated on the left side of D.